Fast-Trips/fast-trips/README.md

 Free transfers are also specified *within* fare periods (possibly time-bounded) in [fare_attributes_ft.txt](https://github.com/osplanning-data-standards/GTFS-PLUS/blob/master/files/fare_attributes_ft.md).
 These free transfers are applied *after* the discounts from [fare_transfer_rules_ft.txt](https://github.com/osplanning-data-standards/GTFS-PLUS/blob/master/files/fare_transfer_rules_ft.md) and they do not need to be back-to-back.
 So if a passenger transfers from A to B to A and fare period A has 1 free transfer specified, but a transfer from B to A has a transfer fare of $.50, the passenger will receive the free transfer since these rules are applied last (and override).

-There are three places where fares factor into the fast-trips.
+There are four places where fares factor into the fast-trips.

 1. During path-finding (C++ extension), fares get assessed as a cost onto links, which translate to generalized cost (minutes) via the traveler's value of time.
 [Fare transfer rules](https://github.com/osplanning-data-standards/GTFS-PLUS/blob/master/files/fare_transfer_rules_ft.md) here are complicated, because we don't know which is the next/previous fare, and we can only guess based on probabilities.
 The fare is estimated using [`Hyperlink::getFareWithTransfer()`](src/hyperlink.cpp).
 Turn this off using configuration option `transfer_fare_ignore`.